GoogleCloudPlatform/functions-framework-go/README.md

 	func main() {
          // Normally, you should start the local development server from the command
          // line, but certain IDE's like Intellij and VSCode support directly running
-         // go applications inside the IDE directly.
-In these cases, the function won't
+         // go applications from the IDE.
+In these cases, the function won't be recognized.
-         // be recognized.
          //
-         // In these cases, set the "FUNCTION_TARGET" env variable directly
+         // To resolve, set the "FUNCTION_TARGET" env variable directly to ensure the
-         // to ensure the function is registered for the local server.
+         // function is registered for the local server.
          //
          // err := os.Setenv("FUNCTION_TARGET", "HelloWorld")
          // if err != nil {